electric-sql/electric/examples/tauri-postgres/README.md

 ## Backend

-Start Postgres and Electric using Docker (see [running the examples](https://electric-sql.com/docs/examples/notes/running) for more options):
+Start Postgres and Electric as normal using Docker (see [running the examples](https://electric-sql.com/docs/examples/notes/running) for more options):

 ```shell
 pnpm run backend:up